robecampbelljr/VWC-precourse/README.md

 4. Type in 'npm install' and hit 'Enter'
 5. In the terminal type 'npm start' and hit 'Enter' to run the program

 Note: If you wish to run all available tests, navigate to the parent directory in the terminal, type in 'npm test' and hit 'Enter'.
-The terminal will display all available tests and their status
+The terminal will display all available test options.

 # Project Outline
 This project was prepared as proof of understanding of the following basic programming concepts: